Robert A. Heinlein: Influence among writers

 Heinlein gave Larry Niven and Jerry Pournelle extensive advice on a draft manuscript of The Mote in God's Eye.
 He contributed a cover blurb "Possibly the finest science fiction novel I have ever read."
+In their novel Footfall, Niven and Pournelle included Robert A. Heinlein as a character under the name "Bob Anson."
+Anson in the novel is a respected and well-known science-fiction author.
 Writer David Gerrold, responsible for creating the tribbles in Star Trek, also credited Heinlein as the inspiration for his Dingilliad series of novels.
 Gregory Benford refers to his novel Jupiter Project as a Heinlein tribute.
 Similarly, Charles Stross says his Hugo Award-nominated novel Saturn's Children is "a space opera and late-period Robert A. Heinlein tribute", referring to Heinlein's Friday.
 The theme and plot of Kameron Hurley's novel, The Light Brigade clearly echo those of Heinlein's Starship Troopers.

 Words and phrases coined

 Even outside the science fiction community, several words and phrases coined or adopted by Heinlein have passed into common English usage: